altocodenl/tagaway/readme.md

    - client: see info of piv
    - client: see Safari 15.3 ESC fullscreen
    - client: in Safari, sidebar has a strange behavior, not good experience
-   - client: in import, create a flow where the user is notified that while listing and or while importing they can leave and we’ll let them know via email
-   - client: flow where the user knows what type of permissions they have to give to ac;pic
    - client: warn that folders will be used as tags
    - client: A-Z icon to sort tags alphabetically

 Mono
-   - client: bug when untagging all and then unselecting, tag doesn't disappear from query until a refresh happens
    - client: in attach form, `(new tag)` being shown with existing tags too
    - client: fix case where uploading all invalid files does not result in finish
    - client: fix case where alreadyUploaded/repeated is too eager to send the complete operation
    - client: cannot go back from view pics to other views because of URL change
    - client: check if more queries are done on initial load of update box
+   - client: refresh always in upload, import and pics // check if `_blank` oauth flow issue will be fixed in old tab
    - client: check what happens if connection is dropped while uploading
-   - client: refresh always in upload, import and pics // check if `_blank` oauth flow issue will be fixed in old tab
    - server: ignore invalids in consistency
    - server/client: videos pseudo-tag
    - server: view to review unsupported formats, invalid pivs and errored mp4 conversions